pgorman/dangerjaunt/dangerjaunt.md

 Each new character starts the game with 3d6 x 10 gold pieces to buy equipment.
 One gold piece (gp) is worth 10 silver pieces (sp) or 100 copper pieces (cp).
-The referee may vary the cost and availability of items depending on locality.

 ### Armor ###